Eurovision Dance Contest 2007: Host broadcaster

-The contest was hosted by the BBC, and was a co-production by Splash Media - run by the developers of its successful Strictly Come Dancing format - and sports production house Sunset + Vine - with help from the International DanceSport Federation and in association with the European Broadcasting Union.
+The contest was hosted by the BBC, and was a co-production by Splash Media - run by the developers of its successful Strictly Come Dancing format - and sports production house Sunset + Vine - with help from the International DanceSport Federation and in association with the European Broadcasting Union (EBU).

-The contest was broadcast in English and French languages, although France did not take part.
+The contest was presented in English and French languages, although France did not take part.
 Each broadcaster also had the option of providing its own commentators at the event.

 Visual design

-The logo of 2007 Contest features the word Eurovision written in the same way as it is on the Eurovision Song Contest logos without the heart but included the silhouette of a dancing couple in front of a star that contains the flag of the host country, the United Kingdom.
+The logo of 2007 contest features the word Eurovision written in the same way as it is on the Eurovision Song Contest logos without the heart but included the silhouette of a dancing couple in front of a star that contains the flag of the host country, the United Kingdom.

 Running order

-The running order for the 16 participants was announced on 6 August 2007 and had been determined in two steps.
+The running order for the sixteen participants was announced on 6 August 2007 and had been determined in two steps.
 In the first round, the participating countries were drawn into groups, under supervision of an auditor.
 In the second round, the producers of the contest determined the final running order within the drawn groups to assure variety in the live show.

 Interval act

 Enrique Iglesias performed as the interval act.

-Singer Enrique Iglesias, son of Julio Iglesias, performed a medley of "Tired of Being Sorry" and "Do You Know?
+Singer Enrique Iglesias performed a medley of "Tired of Being Sorry" and "Do You Know?
 (The Ping Pong Song)" as the interval act.
 The performance was pre-recorded before the live show.

 Participants

 On 18 January 2007, the EBU officially announced the creation of this new dance contest.
-At the time, fourteen countries had already expressed their interest in taking part, with a production meeting taking place the day before in London.
-On 13 April, BBC News Online incorrectly reported that thirteen countries would compete in the upcoming inaugural contest that autumn; these being Austria, Denmark, Finland, Germany, Ireland, Netherlands, Portugal, Russia, Spain, Sweden, Switzerland, Ukraine and United Kingdom.
-Greece, Lithuania and Poland were not included in the list despite being confirmed as participants.
-The Croatian broadcaster HRT was one of the 14 countries that had initially expressed an interest in taking part (alongside Ukraine), but pulled out due to costs and scheduling problems.
+At the time, fourteen broadcasters had already expressed their interest in taking part, with a production meeting taking place the day before in London.
+On 13 April, BBC News Online incorrectly reported that the broadcasters from thirteen countries would compete in the upcoming inaugural contest that autumn; these being Austria, Denmark, Finland, Germany, Ireland, Netherlands, Portugal, Russia, Spain, Sweden, Switzerland, Ukraine, and United Kingdom.
+Greece, Lithuania, and Poland were not included in the list despite being confirmed as participants.
+The Croatian broadcaster HRT was one of the fourteen broadcasters that had initially expressed an interest in taking part (alongside Ukraine), but pulled out due to costs and scheduling problems.

+On 28 August 2007, a press conference was held with the participation of the competition producers, the show presenters, and all the competing couples.
+Later the same day, the participants attended the opening reception, which was organised at City Hall, London.
+Camera dress rehearsals followed over the next few days.

-Due to the forest fires in Greece, the Greek national broadcaster ERT did not air the show live and therefore used a back-up jury instead of televoting.
+Due to the forest fires in Greece, the Greek broadcaster ERT did not air the show live and therefore used a back-up jury instead of televoting.

 Austria and Portugal both finished with the same number of points, however, Austria received points from every other participating nation thus receiving points from more countries than Portugal, hence Austria took 5th place.